 Usually “Jingle Bells”, and the tune to “Jingle Bells” is meant to invoke happiness, cheer and an overall feeling of Christmas.
 That is, until a bunch of Dover, N.H.
 High School students took the melody and changed it to the refrain “Let’s kill all the Blacks,” in an incident that has shocked the community.

-According to the Fosters, the horrid video surfaced online over the weekend going viral, prompting an investigation.
+, the horrid video surfaced online over the weekend going viral, prompting an investigation.
 On Monday, in a letter to the school district, Superintendent William Harbron slammed the incident as one “of extreme racial insensitivity.”

 “While the incident was part of a classroom assignment dealing with the reconstruction period in American history, the impact was harmful,” he wrote.

 According to Harbron, the song was sung by students in an 11th grade U.S. history class who was studying the period following the civil war.

 “They were given an assignment to select some event during reconstruction and to make a jingle out of it,” he said

 The students picked the Ku Klux Klan, and I guess made a song to make the notorious hate group proud, writing the horrific lyrics to the tune of Jingle Bells.
 What’s worse, they got laughs out of it, although they did not know they were being recorded, according to the superintendent.